CSNLab/CSNL_SNS_preprocessing/README.md

 - Filter script to filter dataset from csv file containing long ID string from Firebase output
 - Name normilizer that anonymizes names from a CSV

-Final outputs contains the following CSVs in an anonymized format for SNS2:
+Final outputs of SNS2_Cleanup.ipynb in anonymized CSV format for SNS2:
 - Edgelist of all ego-alter pairs with boolean identifying name generator alter was entered
 - Likert and loneliness ratings from time 2
 - Third party relationships